By Amy Black

 My first years of riding included a series of saddle-related issues (ahem, super painful sores) that kept me from riding for weeks and months at a time.
 In fact, it almost caused me to give up mountain biking altogether.
 Finally, a friend suggested I go to a bike shop to get my sitz bone measured – what the heck’s a sitz bone?
 Turns out my saddle was way too narrow.
 I found a saddle that fit my butt and we rode off into the sunset to live happily ever after.

-Pro Tips: Don’t wear underwear under your padded shorts and chamois cream is your friend!
+Pro Tips: Don’t wear underwear under your padded shorts and chamois cream (available at your local bike shop) is your friend!
 If you have saddle sores or chaffing issues, apply the stuff liberally and enjoy the ride.
-I go through two tubes of Chamois Butt’r per season.

 2. Fear isn’t the enemy.